 Pinene belongs to the class of compounds known as monoterpenes because it contains two isoprene units within its structure.
 Its chemical structure consists of 10 carbon atoms arranged in rings with double bonds between them.
 The molecule also contains hydrogen atoms at various positions around the rings.

 The chemical properties of pinenes make them highly reactive towards oxygen molecules present in air, causing rapid oxidation.
-This reaction often results in the formation of harmful pollutants like ozone.
+This reaction often results in the formation of harmful pollutants.

 Sources of pinene in nature